pu2clr/QN8066/README.md

 ### Important Notice

+It is important to emphasize that the project presented here is not intended to encourage anyone to violate their country’s regulations regarding radio frequency emissions.
+The goal of this project, centered around an Arduino library for controlling the QN8066, is to facilitate the development of diverse solutions involving this device.

 Please, be aware that the use of FM transmitters is regulated by the laws and regulations of each country. **It is crucial to ensure that your use of any FM transmitter complies with the applicable legal requirements and does not violate any broadcasting regulations**.

 ### Legal Compliance Guidelines